wix-incubator/RollingNotes/README.md

 Begin Server
 -----
+Before running the server, make sure to run your mongodb server with the command:
+> mongod

 The app can be run in a development or production environment.

 To run in dev mode, run the following command: